- Places to Explore

 Louis XIV ordered the facility built in 1670 to house disabled soldiers (hence the name), and at one time 4,000 military men lived here.
 Today, a portion of it still serves as a veterans' residence and hospital.
-The Musée de l'Armée, containing an exhaustive collection of military artifacts from antique armor to weapons, is also here as is the World Wars Department, which chronicles the great wars that ravaged Europe.
+The Musée de l'Armée, containing an exhaustive collection of military artifacts from antique armor to weapons, is also here.

 If you see only a single sight, make it the Église du Dome (one of Les Invalides' two churches) at the back of the complex.
 Napoléon's tomb was moved here in 1840 from the island of Saint Helena, where he died in forced exile.
 The emperor's body is protected by a series of no fewer than six coffins—one set inside the next, sort of like a Russian nesting doll—which is then encased in a sarcophagus of red quartzite.
 The bombastic tribute is ringed by statues symbolizing Napoléon's campaigns of conquest.
 To see more Napoléoniana, check out the collection in the Musée de l'Armée featuring his trademark gray frock coat and huge bicorne hat.
 Look for the figurines reenacting the famous coronation scene when Napoléon crowns his empress, Josephine.
-(Notice the heavily rouged cheeks; Napoléon hated pale skin.)
 You can see a grander version of this scene hanging in the Louvre by the painter David.

 The Esplanade des Invalides, the great lawns in front of the building, are favorite spots for pickup soccer, Frisbee games, sunbathing, and dog walking—despite signs asking you to stay off the grass.
 The best entrance to use is at the southern end, on Place Vauban (Avenue de Tourville).
 The ticket office is here, as is Napoléon's Tomb.
 There are automatic ticket machines at the main entrance on the Place des Invalides.